-- (a) Explains the centrality of the proposed certificate program to the mission of the institution (See page 12 of these guidelines.) - (b) Provides evidence of the market demand for the proposed certificate program (See page 12 of these guidelines.) - (c) Sets out the curriculum design, specifically:

-Describe how the proposed program was established and also describe the faculty who will oversee the program.

-Outline educational objectives and learning outcomes appropriate to the rigor, breadth, and (modality) of the program.

-Explain how the institution will:

-- a) provide for assessment of student achievement of learning outcomes in the program - b) document student achievement of learning outcomes in the program
+- 1. Explains the centrality of the proposed certificate program to the mission of the institution (See page 12 of these guidelines.) - 2.
+Provides evidence of the market demand for the proposed certificate program (See page 12 of these guidelines.) - 3.
+Sets out the curriculum design, specifically: - a.
+Describe how the proposed program was established and also describe the faculty who will oversee the program. - b.
+Outline educational objectives and learning outcomes appropriate to the rigor, breadth, and (modality) of the program. - c.
+Explain how the institution will: - i. provide for assessment of student achievement of learning outcomes in the program - ii. document student achievement of learning outcomes in the program

-Provide a list of courses with title, semester credit hours and course descriptions, along with a description of program requirements

-(d) Shows that adequate faculty resources exist for the proposed certificate program, specifically:
+- d.
+Provide a list of courses with title, semester credit hours and course descriptions, along with a description of program requirements - 4.
+Shows that adequate faculty resources exist for the proposed certificate program, specifically: - a.
 Provide a brief narrative demonstrating the quality of program faculty.
-Document that at least 50% of the credits in the program will be taught by full-time faculty.

-Include a chart of faculty members that includes for each one:

-- appointment type

-- terminal degree title and field

-- academic title/rank

-- status (full-time, part-time, adjunct), and

-- course(s) each faulty member will teach (in this program).
+Document that at least 50% of the credits in the program will be taught by full-time faculty. - b.
+Include a chart of faculty members that includes for each one: - appointment type - terminal degree title and field - academic title/rank - status (full-time, part-time, adjunct), and - course(s) each faulty member will teach (in this program).